stevenharman/stevenharman.github.io/_posts/2018-11-16-in-search-of-enumerable-transform-for-ruby.markdown

 ---
 layout: post
-title: "In Search Of...
-Enumerable#transform for Ruby"
+title: "In Search Of… Enumerable#transform for Ruby"
 date: 2018-11-16 10:56:01 -0500
 comments: true
 tags: [ruby]